 1. My parents want me to have a prenuptial agreement so my fiancée has no claim on assets I will, one day, inherit from them.
 I read somewhere that gifted or inherited assets can’t be touched in a divorce.
 Who is right?

 You both are.
 You are correct that the law provides that gifted and inherited assets are off limits in a divorce settlement.
 This is the correct answer, if you are on a game show!
 In real life, however, the majority of states are so-called “Equitable Distribution” (as opposed to Community property).
 This means that the judge has very broad discretion to order whatever he or she deems necessary to achieve their notion of “equity.”
 It is far better, in my opinion, to deal with these issues on the front end.
 Going into a marriage, you will certainly be revising your estate planning.
 Failure to do so would trigger the “default” inheritance rules written into your state law.
 Creating a prenup should be no different from your estate planning.
 They both provide security in the event of a crisis (death or divorce).
 Proper planning for both possibilities can prevent us from enduring the consequences of “one size fits all” rules created by our state legislatures.
-2. We are on a tight budget.
-Can we share an attorney?

 No. Prenup agreements have been invalidated by courts when both parties were not independently represented by counsel of their own choosing.
 A better way to keep costs down is for each party to give some serious consideration to what they would each need in order to remain secure, or to be made whole, in the event of a divorce.
 This can greatly reduce the dreaded “billable hours.”